 Dr. Gridlock: Metro problems, weather delays and new parking fees

 Robert Thomson is The Washington Post's Dr. Gridlock.
-He was be online Monday, Jan.
-4, at Noon ET to discuss Metro, a rough weather weekend and the District's new parking fees.
+He was online Monday, Jan.
+11, to discuss Metro, another cold weather weekend and the District's new parking fees.

 The Dr. Gridlock column receives hundreds of letters each month from motorists and transit riders throughout the Washington region.
 They ask questions and make complaints about getting around a region plagued with some of the worst traffic in the nation.
 The doctor diagnoses problems and tries to bring relief.